andrecp/pipedev-presentation/README.md

 # pipedev 2020-08-05 presentation: Infrastructure management

+This is a hands-on tutorial on infrastructure management for a VFX pipeline meetup in Vancouver.

 ## Ansible

 This tutorial is using Ansible!
 You should be able to do the same with another configuration management tool such as Puppet, Salt, Chef and etc.

 https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

+We're using version 2.9.4!

 ## Digital Ocean